 Being a small town, Diamond does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Diamond who are college-educated is close to the national average for all communities of 21.84%: 18.53% of the adults in Diamond have a bachelor's degree or advanced degree.
+In terms of college education, Diamond is nearly on par with the US average for all cities of 21.84%: 17.83% of adults 25 and older in Diamond have a bachelor's degree or advanced degree.

-The per capita income in Diamond in 2022 was $41,104, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $164,416 for a family of four.
+The per capita income in Diamond in 2022 was $39,188, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $156,752 for a family of four.
+However, Diamond contains both very wealthy and poor people as well.

 The people who call Diamond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Diamond residents report their race to be White, followed by Asian.
 Important ancestries of people in Diamond include German, Irish, English, Italian, and Polish.